 During your two-year program, a variety of professional development programs will be available to you.
-Wharton’s EMBA Career Team services include skill development, such as networking, social media, and industry and company research, as well as panel and speaker presentations covering various topics relevant to today’s marketplace and student interests.
-Our general coaching programming begins in your second term and includes:
+Wharton’s EMBA Career Management office provides skill development, such as networking, social media, and industry and company research, as well as panel and speaker presentations covering various topics relevant to today’s marketplace and student interests.
+Our general coaching programming includes:

 - Career assessment and planning

 - Interview preparation